yehia67/documentation/iri/0.1/concepts/neighbor-iri-node.md

 # Neighbor IRI node

-**To synchronize their ledgers with the rest of the network, all IRI nodes must communicate with other IRI nodes, which are called neighbors.
-Neighbors are IRI nodes that are mutually connected and that communicate directly with each other on the same IOTA network.**
+**Neighbors are IRI nodes that are mutually connected and that communicate directly with each other on the same IOTA network.
+To synchronize their ledgers with the rest of the network, all IRI nodes must send and receive transactions among their neighbors.**

 The primary reason that IRI nodes connect to neighbor IRI nodes is to validate each other's transactions.
-If all clients relied on only one IRI node that wasn't connected to any neighbors, that IRI node could start validating invalid transactions.
+If all clients relied on only one IRI node, which wasn't connected to any neighbors, that IRI node could start validating invalid transactions.

 Therefore, IRI nodes send all transactions that they receive to their neighbor IRI nodes so that those neighbors can validate and store the same transactions.